pk-021/BetterTube/README.md

 - **Extension Lock**: Secure the extension with a password and reset it if forgotten.

 ---
 ## Getting Started

-1. **Install the Extension**
+### 1. Install the Extension
-   Load the extension in your browser (e.g., Chrome) via the Extensions page (`chrome://extensions`), enabling "Developer mode" and loading the project folder as an unpacked extension.
+- Download or clone this repository to your computer.
+- Open your browser’s **Extensions page**:
+  - Chrome: `chrome://extensions/`
+  - Edge: `edge://extensions/`
+- Enable **Developer Mode** (toggle in the top right).
+- Click **Load unpacked** and select the project folder.
+- The extension will now be installed.

-2. **Open the Popup**
+### 2. Open the Popup
-   Click the BTube icon in your browser toolbar to open the popup.
+- Click the **BTube icon** in your browser toolbar to open the popup.
+- From here, you can:
   - View and manage your bookmark folders.
-   - Access settings and dark mode toggle.
+  - Access settings and toggle dark mode.

-3. **Bookmark Videos**
+### 3. Bookmark Videos
-   On any YouTube video page, use the bookmark button in the video player controls to save the current timestamp to a folder.
+- On any YouTube video page, use the **bookmark button** in the video player controls.
+- Save the current timestamp to a folder for quick access later.

-4. **Settings**
+### 4. Settings
-   Access the settings page to:
+- Open the **settings page** to:
-   - Enable/disable the extension.
+  - Enable or disable the extension.
-   - Toggle homepage redirection, Shorts hiding, and minimal homepage.
+  - Toggle homepage redirection, hide Shorts, or enable a minimal homepage.
   - Set or change your extension password.

 ---